-To reflect the lack of maturity of the design, risk allowances have been applied to the higher range costs at levels commensurate with Strategic Outline Case (SOC) estimates, informed by DfT's Transport Analysis Guidance (TAG) as detailed in Table 1.
-Operations cost estimates have been presented as low, medium and a high range of costs.
+To reflect the lack of maturity of the design, risk allowances have been applied to the higher range costs at levels commensurate with SOC estimates, informed by DfT's transport analysis guidance (TAG) as detailed in the table below.
+Operations cost estimates have been presented as low, medium and high range of costs.
 This reflects a level of uncertainty in cost estimating accuracy, due to the lack of maturity of the design and available detail for many schemes.
 The low costs are based on estimated delivery costs in 2022, medium applies a +10/+15% increase and high accounts for additional risk and optimism bias.